 Exploring Edgy East Van

-East Van is basically east of Main Street in downtown Vancouver, and is an edgier, funkier part of the city that is definitely worth spending at least a couple of hours.
+East Van is basically east of Main Street in downtown Vancouver and is an edgier, funkier part of the city that is definitely worth spending at least a couple of hours.

-Start your East Van exploration by checking out the shops along East Hastings Street in Hastings Sunrise, before turning down Commercial Drive which is one long road of amazing restaurants, bars and retail.
+Start your East Van exploration by checking out the shops along East Hastings Street in Hastings-Sunrise, before turning down Commercial Drive which is one long road of amazing restaurants, bars, and retail.

-Make sure to sample beers at Biercraft, and have dinner at Sula for outstanding Indian food or Havana for Cuban cuisine and Cuban cocktails.
-If you are a beer lover, it’s not too far to excellent Strange Fellow’s Brewery for a few craft beers to finish off your night.
+Make sure to have dinner at Sula for outstanding Indian food or Havana for Cuban cuisine and Cuban cocktails.

-Day 3: Lynn Canyon, Granville Island and Mount Pleasant
+Day 3: Lynn Canyon, Granville Island, and Mount Pleasant

 Start Day 3 of your Vancouver Itinerary by visiting lovely Lynn Canyon Park to check out the suspension bridge and do some hiking, followed by a visit to Granville Island Market and finish in exciting Mount Pleasant for some brewery hopping and dinner.